1

 Medical sitters, sometimes called patient safety attendants or observation aides, are healthcare workers who monitor patients at risk of harming themselves or others, or those needing continuous observation.
 Their primary role is to ensure patient safety by observing behavior, intervening as needed, and promptly alerting nursing staff to any changes.
 Medical sitters do not provide medical care but play a crucial role in preventing falls, self-injury, or other incidents in hospitals and healthcare facilities.

-What are some common challenges medical sitters face during their shifts, and how can these be managed effectively?
+What challenges do medical sitters face and how can they be managed?

 Medical sitters often encounter challenges such as managing patients who may be confused, agitated, or at risk of harming themselves.
 Staying alert for long periods and maintaining clear communication with nursing staff can be demanding.
 Effective strategies include staying engaged with the patient, documenting observations accurately, and promptly reporting any changes in patient behavior to the healthcare team.
 Building rapport with patients and practicing patience are also key to ensuring both safety and a supportive environment.